BgeeDB/bgee-unil/src/markdown/support/sparql-tutorial/sparql-tutorial.md

 ## Absence of expression

-To check for genes that are not expressed in some condition or tissue, we can use the [genex:isAbsentIn](https://biosoda.github.io/genex/#isAbsentIn) and [genex:AbsenceExpression](https://biosoda.github.io/genex/#AbsenceExpression) terms instead of [genex:isExpressedIn](https://biosoda.github.io/genex/#isExpressedIn) and [genex:Expression](https://biosoda.github.io/genex/#Expression), repectively.
-For instance, to answer the question *Where is a gene not expressed?*, we can answer this question by replacing the statement  `genex:isExpressedIn` with `genex:isAbsentIn` in the query [Q14](#q14) as show in [Q15](#q15) and its [graphical represention](#q15-graphical-representation).
+To check for genes that are not expressed in some condition or tissue, we can use the [genex:isAbsentIn](https://biosoda.github.io/genex/#isAbsentIn) and [genex:AbsenceExpression](https://biosoda.github.io/genex/#AbsenceExpression) terms instead of [genex:isExpressedIn](https://biosoda.github.io/genex/#isExpressedIn) and [genex:Expression](https://biosoda.github.io/genex/#Expression), respectively.
+For instance, to answer the question *Where is a gene not expressed?*, we can answer this question by replacing the statement  `genex:isExpressedIn` with `genex:isAbsentIn` in the query [Q14](#q14) as show in [Q15](#q15) and its [graphical representation](#q15-graphical-representation).

 #### Q15:
-> *Question*: What are the anatomical entities where the "APOC1" homo sapiens gene is not expressed, that is where is "APOC1" absent ?
+> *Question*: What are the anatomical entities where the "APOC1" Homo sapiens gene is not expressed, that is where is "APOC1" absent ?
 *SPARQL query*:
 ```
 PREFIX orth: <http://purl.org/net/orth#>